-When San Marino Unified Schools are permitted to physically reopen, indoor and outdoor learning spaces will be used to facilitate effective educational experiences.
-Students in classrooms will be physically distanced 6 feet apart and the use of barriers will be installed to promote safety.
-Public health guidelines restrict a maximum of 12 students per classroom.
+San Marino Unified Schools facilitate effective educational experiences using indoor and outdoor learning spaces.
+Students in classrooms will be physically distanced and the use of barriers will be installed to promote safety.
+All classrooms have air filtration purifier systems.
 Due to variations in classroom sizes and furniture, below are samples of how these modified learning spaces will look for some (but not all) spaces.

 Elementary Learning Spaces

 Student desks are organized to maximize physical distancing of students.
-Although two desks may be placed together, only one student at any given time will be using these paired desks.
-This alternating strategy allows each student to utilize a dedicated assigned desk to store instructional materials and supplies.
-Each desk is labeled for each assigned student.
 Custodial practices are modified and use of specialized disinfecting tools will ensure each classroom is cleaned and disinfected daily.

 TK-1 classrooms may have larger tables where a barrier is installed.
-See-through barriers made of durable plexiglass and/or plastic materials provide enhanced separation between students.
+See-through barriers made of plastic materials provide enhanced separation between students.

 Floor markings in classrooms provide visual cues for individuals to physically distance near entry and exit points.